ann-svistun/ann-svistun.github.io/index.md

 ## Welcome to my page!

 # About me
  Hello!
 My name is Ann Svistun.
 At school I really loved computer science lessons, programming in particular.
+One of my main achievements is a first degree diploma at the third stage of the Republican Olympiad in Informatics.
 Now I am a student of the Belarusian State University of Informatics and Radioelectronics.
 I study at the faculty of information technology and control, specialty automated information processing systems.

-# Features
+## Features
  - I like to solve problems.
- - I have creative thinking, good analytical skills, high performance.
+ - I've creative thinking, good analytical skills, high performance.
- - I am a good team player.
+ - I'm a good team player.
- - I am ready to work hard and hard to learn what I don’t know yet.
+ - I'm ready to work hard and hard to learn what I don’t know yet.
  - Always achieve your goals.
- - I do not smoke, lead a healthy lifestyle.
+ - I dont smoke, lead a healthy lifestyle.

  ## Personal qualities
  - responsibility